duckdalbe/ssi/README.md

 This will modify `file1` and `file2` after making a backup of each file with the `.orig` extension.
 Use the empty string '' if you do not want to make backups.
-CAUTION: The `inplace` option will overwrite the original if run consecutively!
+CAUTION: The `inplace` option will overwrite the backup if run consecutively!

 When processing the server-side includes for a many files under the current